Predicting earthquake damages with Azure ML Workspace

 Data

 Here you can import data into the workspace, so it is available to use for your pipelines.
-You can upload the data from your own pc, a datastore, a web file or open source, these physically are stored in Azure Storage.
+You can upload the data from your own PC, Azure storage, SQL databases, a web file, or Azure Open Datasets, these physically are stored in Azure Storage that is deployed together with the workspace.
 These datasets are versioned, so you can easily monitor the changes in the data.
-Statistics and graphics give a good insight, you can profile the data as you upload it, or later in the overview.
+You can set up dataset monitoring to detect data drift between the training dataset and inference data.
+Azure ML also allows you to set up scheduled data imports even from external sources including Snowflake DB, Amazon S3, and Azure SQL DB.

 Jobs